Upstatement/prettier-config/README.md

 ## Alternative 4 space config

-Never fear!
 Just add an additional `.prettierrc` file with the following:

 ```json
 {